Joshua-Thornton/RPiWoLMinecraft/README.md

 Unfortunately, this does mean that players must have 2 server entries, the main server they will actually play on, and the RPi.

 You can end the script using ```./end.sh```

+Note: It's up to you to make the server automatically open when the device boots